FAQs

 We love interns!
 The Center does have an intern program.
 Currently, the intern program is designed for undergraduate and gradute students attending local universities.
 There are limited opportunities for high school students and recent college graduates.
 If you are interested in becoming an intern, please contact Allison Carr.

-Our classes are open to anyone and everyone, regardless of experience or background!
-You would begin with FSPV or CREM which don’t have any pre-requisite requirements.
-Our more advanced and technical trainings such as ASPV, O&M, and Solar Storage require that you’ve taken an entry-level solar course (such as FSPV), have a working knowledge of solar PV, or currently work in the industry.
+Our courses are open to anyone and everyone, regardless of experience or background!
+If you are new to the solar industry, we recommend beginning with FSPV: Fundamentals of Solar PV Design and Installation or REPD: Renewable Energy Project Development which do not have any prerequisite requirements.
+If you have solar industry experience, then you are welcome to take our more advanced and technical trainings such as ASPV: Advanced Solar PV Design and Installation, O&M: Operations and Maintenance of PV Systems, and Solar Storage.
+These courses require that you have taken an entry-level solar course (such as FSPV), have a working knowledge of solar PV, or currently work in the industry.

-You can definitely take just one class with us!
-However, please keep in mind that some of the more technical classes require that you’ve taken an entry-level solar course (such as FSPV), have a working knowledge of solar PV, or currently work in the industry.
+You are welcome to take just one course, two, many, or all of them with us!
+However, please keep in mind that some of the more technical classes require that you have taken an entry-level solar course (such as FSPV: Fundamentals of Solar PV Design and Installation), have a working knowledge of solar PV, or currently work in the industry.

 It depends!
-Some people complete the Diploma Series in a few months and some people choose to spread the courses out over a year depending on their schedule and when classes are offered.
+Some people complete the Diploma Series in a few months and some people choose to spread the courses out over a year depending on their schedule and when the courses are offered.
+Take them at the rate that works best for you.
+There is not a time limit to complete the Diploma Series.

-CREM, or the Certificate in Renewable Energy Management, is a 6-week, 40-hour course where you receive a certificate of completion from NC State after successfully completing the class.
-The Diploma Series requires 120-hours of training (40-hours could come from CREM) and you receive a non-degree diploma from NC State University after successfully completing the 120-hours of training,
+REPD, or the Renewable Energy Project Development course, is an 11-week, 40-hour online course where you receive a certificate of completion from NC State after successfully completing the course.
+The Diploma Series requires 120-hours of training (40 hours could come from REPD), and you receive a non-degree diploma from NC State University after successfully completing the 120 hours of training.

 Yes!
 We can do custom training outside Raleigh, NC.
-We also offer FSPV and ASPV online for anyone outside the state, region, or country.
+We also offer REPD: Renewable Energy Project Development online for anyone outside the state, region, or country.

 We can do both!
-Check out our Customized Training page and contact Allison Carr with any questions.
+Check out our Customized Training page and contact the Training Team at cleanenergy@ncsu.edu with any questions.

 In the event you need to cancel, the following options are available:

 Yes!
-Whether you’re looking to start as an installer, learn policy and finance, or go into tech sales, we’ve go you covered!
-Our classes are also open to anyone and everyone, regardless of experience or background.
-You would begin with FSPV or CREM which don’t have any pre-requisite requirements and provide all the basic information you would need.
-If you aren’t sure where to start, just reach out to Allison Carr.
+Whether you are looking to start as an installer, learn policy and finance, or go into tech sales, we have got you covered!
+Our courses are open to anyone and everyone, regardless of experience or background.
+We recommend beginning with FSPV: Fundamentals of Solar PV Design and Installation or REPD: Renewable Energy Project Development.
+These courses do not have any prerequisite requirements and provide the foundational information you need to begin working in the solar industry.
+If you are not sure which course to pick, just reach out to the Training Team at cleanenergy@ncsu.edu, and they will help you determine which courses are best for you.

 There are many resources available to help you explore solar farm development.
-Please visit our ‘Resources’ (link) section for a list of associations that list project developers for various renewable energy applications.
+Please visit our ‘Resources‘ section for a list of associations that provide information about companies and project developers that install various renewable energy applications.
+Additionally, if you are a small rural business or an agricultural producer, we can provide no-cost renewable energy assessments from funding we receive through USDA’s Rural Energy for America Program (REAP).

 Please visit our ‘Resources‘ link for information on new business start-up support organizations.